What is Plastic-Free July?

 Check your trash

 Looking in your bin will teach you a lot about your wasteful plastic habits.
 If you find that your bin is mostly filled with disposable food containers, then think about buying a reusable food pot.
 If it’s mostly food packaging, try shopping at a zero-waste store or buying in bulk instead.
-If takeaway coffee cups and water bottles are taking up a lot of space, maybe you need a travel coffee mug or a reusable water bottle.
+If takeaway insulated coffee mugs and water bottles are taking up a lot of space, maybe you need a travel coffee mug or a thermos brand water bottle.